Gavin Joubert is Head of Global Emerging Markets with 25 years of investment industry experience.

 Suhail Suleman is a portfolio manager with 22 years of investment industry experience.

-Iakovos Mekios is an analyst and portfolio manager with 10 years of investment industry experience, all of which have been at Coronation.
+Iakovos Mekios is a portfolio manager and joint-Head of Global Emerging Markets Research with 11 years of investment industry experience, all of which have been at Coronation.

 The Fund returned -4.7% during the third quarter of 2023, 1.7% behind the -2.9% return of its benchmark, the MSCI Global Emerging Markets (Net) Total Return Index.
 The Fund is behind the benchmark year to date (by 1%) but 4.7% ahead over the last year.
 Over longer-term periods, performance is still negatively affected by the tough period experienced from April 2021 to mid-2022, with the result that over five years, performance is 2.0% p.a. behind the benchmark.
 Since inception, the Fund has delivered 0.3% p.a. outperformance.
 We believe that our investment process is capable of delivering outperformance in excess of 3% p.a. over meaningful periods of time and have exceeded this for most of the Fund’s 15-year history.
 During the almost 13-year period from inception in July 2008 up until 31 March 2021, the Fund had, in fact, outperformed the market by 2.4% p.a.
 We believe that our investment process is capable of delivering outperformance in excess of 3% p.a. (before fees) over meaningful periods and are very focused on returning the Fund’s long-term performance numbers to this level.